Uncinaria stenocephala: Diagnosis

 U. stenocephala is considered a zoonotic hookworm and can cause a few different diseases in humans, including cutaneous larva migrans.
 Humans become infected when the larvae penetrate unprotected skin due to contaminated animal feces in the environment.

 Treatment/Prevention

-Effective treatment of U. stenocephala includes proper medical treatment and the proper choice of anthelmintic.
-It is recommended for infected animals to have their feces examined 3 weeks after treatment is complete.
+Effective treatment of U. stenocephala includes proper medical treatment and the proper choice of anthelmintic (febantel, febantel/pyrantel embonate, fenbendazole, ivermectin, mebendazole, pyrantel pamoate).
+Infected animals are recommended to have their feces examined three weeks after treatment is complete.
+Heartworm prevention products that include ivermectin/pyrantal/praziquantel or Moxidectin are good at controlling U. stenocephala in dogs.

-Febantel, Febantel/Pyrantel embonate, Fenbendazole, Ivermectin, Mebendazole, Pyrantel Pamoate

-Heartworm prevention products that include Ivermectin/Pyrantal/Praziquantel or Moxidectin are good at controlling U. stenocephala in dogs.